grommet/grommet/src/js/components/Button/README.md

 **button.primary.font.weight**

-The wight of the text label for default buttons.
+The weight of the text label for primary buttons.
 Expects `string | number`.

 Defaults to